apollographql/apollo-tooling/packages/apollo-server-codegen/README.md

 If you use the `rootValue` configuration option in Apollo Server, the typing for the `parent` property of `Query` and `Mutation` can be passed similarly, by using `{ Query: { ... }, Mutation: { ... }, ... }` as `TInternalReps`.

+## Nullability

+Nullable fields generally use a `Nullable` wrapper, defined as `Nullable<T> = T | null | undefined`.
+This seems to work best for the real-world scenarios tested against, with the one exception that nullable arguments are simply treated as optional, as this allows for a better experience in TS when setting default values while destructuring.

 ### Objects

 SDL object types are converted into two separate TS types.
 For instance, in the case of `type User`, the base `User` and a separate `UserRepresentation` will both be created.